Inside: thinking of bringing your toddler to a wedding? These essential tips will help make your life easier the day of.

-All kids are different, and you may not feel this is necessary, but I really felt that visiting the site the day before definitely worked in our favor.
+All kids are different, and you may not feel this is necessary, but I really felt that visiting the wedding venue the day before definitely worked in our favor.

-Harper tends to get nervous about new places (most toddlers do!) so when we arrived the next day for the wedding and everything was already familiar to her, she felt comfortable walking around and was excited to see some familiar things.
+Our toddler tends to get nervous about new places (most toddlers do!) so when we arrived the next day for the wedding and everything was already familiar to her, she felt comfortable walking around and was excited to see some familiar things.

 3. Protect Naptime at all Costs

-Harper is the type of toddler that cannot function without a good afternoon nap.
+My child is the type of toddler that cannot function without a good afternoon nap.
 Skipping naps is simply not an option for her.

-Our circumstances were a little different for this wedding because Eric was the Best Man, so needless to say, he absolutely had to be on time and arrive early for pictures.
+Our circumstances were a little different for this wedding because my husband was the Best Man, so needless to say, he absolutely had to be on time and arrive early for pictures.

 Although we ended up being a little late, it was SO worth it because when we arrived she was well-rested, in a good mood, and ready to party for the next couple of hours.

 If the wedding is in a hotel, it’s helpful to book a room at that hotel, so when your toddler is tired or the party becomes too loud, one designated parent can take them upstairs to go to sleep.